achadwick/styrene/docs/quickstart.md

 ## Download Styrene

-Since there are no proper releases of Styrene just yet, you'll need to get the Styrene code from github.

 ```sh
 pacman -S git
 git clone https://github.com/achadwick/styrene.git
 ```

-Currently there is no way to install Styrene.
-Expect to see a conventional `setup.py` soon.

 ## Trying it out

-Styrene includes a little launcher script which allows you to call it from inside the clone you just made.
+Styrene includes a little launcher script which allows you to test it from inside the clone you just made.
 It also includes an [example spec file][xcfg] which creates a bundle of all the GTK3 demo apps.